league-infrastructure/flyer-template/README.md

 # flyer-template

+This flyer tempaltes system create a web-directory of templates for social media and print marketing that can be used to insert content into images created in Canva.
+Designers create images that have green content boxes, and the `flyte` program will extract information about the regions and remove the green boxes, so other web applications can overlay content on the page.

+You can load the images into the `source` directory in this repo, rin the `flyte import` programs, and commit the repo, but the repo also has a github workflow that will aloow you to just put the image into the `source` directory via Github and commit it.

+## Flyte program

 This repo is an installable Python application for creating and rendering flyer templates.

 - Importable application/library code lives in `src/flyte/`.